SECTION 1. Chapter 111 of the General Laws is hereby amended by inserting after section 57D the following new sections: --

-(1) “Governing Board” means the Board of Trustees, the Board of Directors or the equivalent, of an individual hospital.
-A governing board of a corporation owning or controlling multiple hospitals may not serve as a governing board for the purposes of this section.
+(1) “Governing Board” means the Board of Trustees, the Board of Directors or the equivalent, of a hospital.

-(2) “Hospital” as used in section 57F means any hospital licensed under section 51 of this chapter.
+(2) “Hospital” means any hospital licensed under section 51 of this chapter.

-(3) “Medical staff” as used in section 57F means those physicians and other health care professionals who are privileged to attend patients in a hospital.
+(3) “Medical staff” means those physicians and other health care professionals who are privileged to attend patients in a hospital.

 Section 57F.
 Purpose.